boriskriger/Publications/README.md

 Kriger, B. (2026, June).
 Two branches of dark-sector interaction: Momentum exchange, energy exchange, and a background-perturbation discriminant.
 ResearchGate. https://doi.org/10.13140/RG.2.2.13120.90884

+Kriger, B. (2026, June).
+The bulk-flow direction as an axis test, not an amplitude test: A preferred-axis reading of the local velocity field (Comment on Do et al., Hawai'i Supernova Flows, arXiv:2606.17142).
+ResearchGate. https://doi.org/10.13140/RG.2.2.27171.82729

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger